 All Critical Security Parameters are stored and protected within each appliance's tamper evident enclosure.
-It is administrator's responsibility to properly place all tamper evident labels as mentioned in this section.
+Tamper evident labels must be applied for the module to operate in a FIPS approved mode of operation.
+It is the responsibility of the Crytographic Office to properly place all tamper evident labels as described in this section.
 The security labels recommended for FIPS 140-2 compliance are separately ordered (SKU WG8566).
 These security labels are designed to be very fragile and cannot be removed without visible signs of damage to the labels.
 Note that these labels are designed to be applied to a clean surface at 10°C or above.

-The Cryptographic Officer must apply the tamper evident labels at the locations shown in the Figures.
+The Cryptographic Officer must apply 3 tamper evident labels at the locations shown in the Figures.
+Before the labels are applied, the Cryptographic Officer should ensure that the surface is clean, and that the air temperature is at 10°C or above.
 After the labels are placed, the Cryptographic Officer should inspect the tamper evident labels periodically to verify they are intact.